BasThomas/basthomas.github.io/cv.md

 > Bas is not only super smart and technically strong, but he is friendly, personable and enjoys collaborating with his colleagues.

-> Bas is a always curious and polite person that strives for a high level of quality in his work and the work that other people do.
+> Bas is an always curious and polite person that strives for a high level of quality in his work and the work that other people do.
 He can inspire you to do better in a friendly but determined matter.
 He sometimes seems to be sceptical of social situations but quickly thaws if he recognizes equal interests in his